worldbank/DECAT_Space2Stats/space2stats_client/README.md

 ## Disclaimer

-The World Bank makes no warranties regarding the accuracy, reliability or completeness of the results and content.
+The World Bank makes no warranties regarding the accuracy, reliability, or completeness of the results and content.
 The World Bank disclaims any liability arising from the use of this software.